vic-ma/howtodismantle.github.io/_posts/2023-12-09-Dismantle-SAP-Production-How-to-determine-workplace-capacity.md

 ![image](/assets/2023-12-09/020.png)

-The next steps is to create the actual function module.
-It's is very important to mark it as Remote Enabled as we need to call the function from the outside later.
-The developmemnt package  and function group are mandatory.
-It depends on the common habits of the SAP system which one to use.
-It's reocmmended to create a function group and package only for this and all future Peakboard development objects.
+The next step is to create the actual function module.
+It's very important to mark it as *Remote-Enabled*, as we need to call the function externally, later.

+The development package and function group are mandatory.
+Which one to use depends on the common habits of the SAP system.
+It's recommended to create a function group and package specifically for this and any future Peakboard development objects.

 ![image](/assets/2023-12-09/030.png)

 The next screenshot shows all the import parameters.
-To determine the capavcity we need to know the start and end date, the workplace and also the plant.
+To determine the workplace capacity, we need to know the start and end date, the workplace and also the plant.
 These four parameters are all Imports.

 ![image](/assets/2023-12-09/040.png)